juliangruber/andbang.js/README.md

 It uses socket.io under the covers so you get realtime, seemless API access that's as easy as AJAX.

 Have fun!

+###andbang.template.js
+andbang.js is generated from the provided API specification, spec.json.
+This allows automation allows for rapid expansion of the API across many platforms.

+To generate andbang.js, run the provided build script, which depends on spec.json and andbang.template.js.

+node ./build